dhawal89/Setup-OSSIM-Google-Cloud-Provider/README.md

 Have to configure these things when you create VBox VM.

 1. Create VM make sure your disk size is 10, 20,30,40 not as (10.5GB)=> Not accepted by GCP.
-2. Create VM with HHD format type of QCOW recommended for GCP.
+2. Create VM with HDD format type of QCOW recommended for GCP.
 3. Disable the Floopy disk drive.
 4. Disable the Audio as not needed in GCP.
-5. Configure Netowrk Adaptar Type : `Paravirtualized Network (virtio-net)`
+5. Configure Netowrk Adaptar Type : `Paravirtualized Network (virtio-net)` recommended for GCP.

 And Install and Update you VM OS in virtualbox.